xcp-ng/xcp-ng-org/docs/storage.md

 Create a Shared ISO SR:

 First, you need to create the NFS or SMB Share.
+There are plenty of options: from dedicated NAS hardware solutions and dedicated software solutions such as TrueNAS, to manual administration on any Linux/unix or Windows system.

-The creation depends on the device you want to use to store your ISO, but here a small tutorial to mount a NFS share on Debian 11:
+Here's a small example of creation of a NFS share on a Debian 11 VM:

 ```
 fdisk /dev/xvdb #create a new partition